mfrancaleal/gitactions/README.md

 ## About Project

-This is a basic structure of a project in Laravel with Graphql (Lighthouse PHP), GraphQL Inspector on board of Github Actions:
+This is a basic structure of a project in Laravel with Graphql (Lighthouse PHP), GraphQL Inspector on board of Github Actions.
+The authentication is with Laravel Sanctum.
+The files are in the folders:

 - GraphQL: [Schemas: _./graphql_ Files: _App/GraphQL_].
 - GitHub Actions: [_.github_].